syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/excel-export/excel-export-options.md

 Exporting the current page in Syncfusion ASP.NET MVC Grid to a Excel or CSV document provides the ability to export the currently displayed page records.
 This feature allows for generating Excel or CSV documents that specifically include the content from the current page of the grid.

-To export the current page of the grid to an Excel or CSV document, you need to specify the `exportType` property.
+To export the current page of the grid to an Excel or CSV document, you need to specify the `ExportType` property.
 This property allows you to define which records you want to export.
 You can choose between two options:

 1. **CurrentPage**: Exports only the records on the current grid page.
 2. **AllPages**: Exports all the records from the grid.